graphhopper/graphhopper/README.md

 > ./run.sh unterfranken.osm

-  1. it downloads 40MB, unzips it to 450MB and creates road-files for graphhopper (40MB)
+  1. it downloads 40MB, unzips it to 450MB and creates road-files for graphhopper in unterfranken-gh (40MB)
-  2. it builds graphhopper
+  2. it builds the graphhopper jars
   3. and runs some shortest path queries on it

 When executing the command again, then the existing graphhopper road-files and jars will be used.
 So, the UI should pop up fast (~2 seconds).